How Can Sentence Stems Help Children Develop A Growth Mindset?

 (That is also somewhat how strategies like ‘Somebody Wanted But So’ works–as a kind of template for students to ‘fill in,’ which itself functions similarly to multiple-choice questions compared to essay or open response, for example.)

 In 26 Sentence Stems For Higher-Level Conversation In The Classroom, I offered ways to scaffold critical discussions.
-Below, I offer something similar but for growth mindset–and mindsets related to it.
+Below, I offer something similar but to help students develop a growth mindset–and mindsets related to it.

 Creative Thinking Sentence Stems